 - Who have a specific gene that seems to be related to developing the disease

-Type 2 diabetes is often called a lifestyle disease.
-While some people develop type 2 diabetes regardless of how healthy they are, most who develop it may have been able to reduce their risk by making some lifestyle changes.
+While some people develop type 2 diabetes regardless of how healthy they are, many who develop it may have been able to reduce their risk by making some lifestyle changes.

 People at highest risk of developing type 2 diabetes include those who: